of Villagers: 1500

 Primary Economic Groups: Rice Farming

-Maugo Village, GHC’s fifth CHEC community in Homa Bay County, is home to more than 1,000 households.
-When baseline surveys were conducted in September 2024, the village faced serious hygiene and sanitation challenges.
-Many households relied on untreated dam water, compounds were untidy, and preventable illnesses like diarrhea, malaria, cholera, and bilharzia were widespread.
-Still, all 125 surveyed households chose to join the CHEC and begin the journey toward better health and economic stability.
+Maugo is GHC's 5th CHEC community in Homa Bay County, home to more than 1,000 households.
+When baseline surveys went out in September 2024, the village was dealing with real challenges: most families used untreated dam water, preventable illnesses like diarrhea, malaria, cholera, and bilharzia were widespread, and household compounds were rough.
+All 125 surveyed households joined the CHEC.
+Every single one.

-One member captured the spirit perfectly: “This time, we want to plant as a business—something that will help all our families.”
+One member said it during early planning: "This time, we want to plant as a business, something that will help all our families."
+They meant it.